TechHutTV/homelab/media/README.md

 ### qBittorrent

-### Download Directories
-If following my /data:/data directory scheme and used the command to setup the download directories open the qBitttorent Web UI and do under Settings > Downloads and change the paths.

-__Default Save Path:__ `/data/downloads/qbittorrent/completed`

-__Keep incomplete torrents in:__ `/data/downloads/qbittorrent/incomplete`

-__Copy .torrent files to:__ `/data/downloads/qbittorrent/torrents`

 #### qBittorrent Login Credentials
 When you first launch qBittorrent it will be givin a random password.
-To find this password you can stop the stack and run without detached mode.
+To find this password you can view the logs to see what the password is.
 ```
-docker compose up
+docker container logs qbittorrent
 ```
-You will find the password in the console.
-Keep it running and login with 'admin' and the random short string password it generated.

 Now, go to your settings and setup a new username and password under WebUI > Authentication.

+### Download Directories Mapping
+If following the /data:/data directory scheme and used the command to setup the download directories open the qBitttorent Web UI and do under Settings > Downloads and change the paths.

+_Default Save Path:_ `/data/downloads/qbittorrent/completed`

+_Keep incomplete torrents in:_ `/data/downloads/qbittorrent/incomplete`

+_Copy .torrent files to:_ `/data/downloads/qbittorrent/torrents`

 #### qBittorrent Stalls with VPN Timeout
 qBittorrent stalls out if there is a timeout or any type of interuption on the VPN.
 This is good becuase it drops connection, but we need it to fire back up when the connection is restored without manually restarting the container.